dkgolfnut5192/YourControls_A2A_Comanche_250/README.md

 YourControls_A2A_Comanche_250

 Profile to work with YourControls application and MSFS2020.
 If you find any bugs, please contact me on YourControls Discord: Dkgolfnut_Dennis
+# Ensure all Tablet config matches before starting  YC's session so they options will sync correctly
 # Known Issues:
    - Flap Lever is not sinching due to B EVENT.
 Flaps deploy correctly